 After you attain the Lord Buddha like this, no matter what [good things] you wish for, you can request the Lord Buddha directly to fulfill your wishes.
-Your wishes will come true sooner or later or immediately.
-Once you gain expertise in reconnecting your mind to the Lord Buddha [through the Buddha amulet you own], when you travel, either on land, in the water, in the air, or by any other way, or when there is a happening in the present, you can request the Lord Buddha to help you immediately.
+Your wishes will sooner or come true later orimmediately.
+Once gain expertise vou reconnecting your mind to the Lord Buddha [through the Buddha amulet you own], when you travel, either on land, in the water, in the air, or by any other way, or when there is a happening in the present, you can request the Lord Buddha to help you immediately.
 If you work as a government officer, you can request for a trouble-free work that does not distract those who supervise you.
 If you do business, you can request for good business.
 If you do farming or any other works, you can request for a fruitful outcome.
 If you travel by any mean of transportation, you can wish for safety and prosperity at all time.
 May all of you who donate for the construction fund [of the Dhamma school] be successful, and may all of your wishes come true."